artefactual-labs/docker-gearmand/README.md

 You can also inject your version of config file to `/etc/gearmand.conf` as needed.

+## Release process

+To create a new release, run the following command, replacing `VERSION` with the desired version (which must match a directory for the build context in this repository), e.g. `1.1.21.4`:

+    gh workflow run release.yml --field version=VERSION

+This command will automatically build and publish the images, create a git tag, and publish a GitHub release.

 ## Credits

 See the [list of contributors](https://github.com/artefactual-labs/docker-gearmand/graphs/contributors).